Framewrk-Agency/Framewrk/README.md

 ### Frontend

 The frontend of Framewrk is not based on any particular frontend framework.
-We use SCSS as a preprocessor, with perhaps a few choice elements extracted from sources here and there (for example, i below the logic for tooltips is a snippet from Bootstrap, but there was never an intention to import the entire Bootstrap library).
+We use LESS as a preprocessor, with perhaps a few choice elements extracted from sources here and there (for example, i below the logic for tooltips is a snippet from Bootstrap, but there was never an intention to import the entire Bootstrap library).

-#### Techonlogy
+#### Technology

 * Styles are handled in the SCSS syntax of Sass, utilizing the pysass Python library.
 * Styles are bundled upon building the app - we may want to discuss how these bundles are served